Deutsche Bank Prize in Financial Economics: 2009

 Robert J. Shiller, Professor of Economics at Yale University, and Professor of Finance and Fellow at Yale School of Management, was awarded the 2009 prize for his contributions to the field of financial economics.
 Through his innovative work exploring the dynamics of asset prices, Robert Shiller has become a pioneer in the field of financial economics.
 His findings on the volatility of share prices, the occurrence of price bubbles and resultant crises, as well as on the distribution of macroeconomic risks are not only of great academic importance, they have also broken new ground in economic practice.

 An international academic symposium titled “Financial Innovation and Economic Crisis” was held in connection with the award ceremony on 30 September 2009.
 Leading financial economists, including Nobel Prize laureate Robert C. Merton of the MIT Sloan School of Management and Otmar Issing, President of the Center for Financial Studies, discussed the topics explored in Robert Shiller's research.

 Shiller is the joint recipient of the 2013 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel with Eugene F. Fama, University of Chicago Booth School of Business, and Lars Peter Hansen of the University of Chicago.

 2011

 Kenneth Rogoff, Professor of Economics and Professor of Public Policy at Harvard University, was awarded the 2011 prize for his pioneering contributions to the field of international finance and macroeconomics.
-Rogoff's works examine sovereign default and debt restructuring, exchange rate developments, global imbalances and the development of financial crises and are highly relevant for understanding and addressing today's global challenges.
-He has not only contributed pioneering work of the greatest academic importance, he has also made his findings accessible to a broad public.
+Rogoff's works examine sovereign default and debt restructuring, exchange rate developments, global imbalances and the development of financial crises and are highly relevant for understanding and addressing global challenges.
+He has not only contributed pioneering work of great academic importance, he has also made his findings accessible to a broad public.

 The award was presented during the international academic CFS symposium "Global Perspective on Financial Crisis" on 22 September 2011 at Goethe University Frankfurt.
 Leading financial economists, including the Governor of the Israeli central bank Stanley Fischer and Otmar Issing, President of the CFS, discussed Rogoff's works and their current political and economic relevance to the global financial and economic crisis.